 Here are some ideas and resources for you to consider:

 - If you are admitted and decide to attend AU, you can set up an installment plan through AU's Student Accounts Office to pay up to 10 payments per year instead of paying all at once.
-For further information, please visit our
+For further information, please visit our student accounts page.

 - After the first two semesters at AU, and with the approval of your academic adviser, you may wish to think about studying during the summers to accumulate credits and perhaps graduate in 3 1/2 years instead of four years.

-scholarship chart lists information about external scholarship resources that do not require U.S. citizenship.
+- This scholarship chart lists information about external scholarship resources that do not require U.S. citizenship.
 Please review eligibility requirements and deadline dates carefully to see if you qualify for one or more funding opportunities.

 - The International Student & Scholar Services (ISSS) office is here to support you.
 From the first steps of learning about AU to processing the official documents needed to settle in, ISSS is dedicated to helping international students and scholars thrive in the AU community.
-Visit the ISSS website for additional information on possible external funding sources.

-U.S. Department of State's website is an excellent resource for information about U.S. higher education, pre-departure information, and frequently asked questions.
+- The U.S. Department of State's website is an excellent resource for information about U.S. higher education, pre-departure information, and frequently asked questions.

-short video provides budgeting tips and advice specifically
+- This short video provides budgeting tips and advice specifically

 for international students.